Swayne & Hoyt

-Swayne & Hoyt Lines was an American steamship company based in San Francisco, California, and in operation from at least the 1890s to the late 1930s.
-The company was formed by Robert H. Swayne, and John G. Hoyt in 1890.
+Swayne & Hoyt was an American steamship company based in San Francisco, California, and in operation from the 1890s to 1940.

+During its tenure, the company witnessed the opening of the Panama Canal in 1914 and the massive shipbuilding program of World War I orchestrated by the United States Shipping Board which peaked in 1918 and 1919.

 History

+In 1850 the ship brokerage firm of Hughes and Hunter was established in San Francisco.
+In 1865 it became Hughes & McDaniel and, in 1871, Hughes, McDaniel and Edson.
+In 1873 McDaniel dropped out, in 1879 Hughes dropped out.
+The company continued as C. A. Edson & Co.
+Robert H. Swayne and John C. Hoyt, former employees, took over business in 1887.

 Swayne & Hoyt was engaged in trade with Japan by 1896, when the company was recorded as protesting duties assessed on ceramic goods it had imported in February 1896.

-In the years after World War I, Swayne & Hoyt was engaged in the tramp trade with leased United States Shipping Board (USSB) ships but later evolved into a scheduled cargo line.
+Swayne & Hoyt was incorporated in August 1896 as a warehouse, commission and mercantile business in the state of California with principal area of business in San Francisco, with a capital stock of $100,000 of which $25,000 had been actually subscribed.

+On February 27, 1897, the S&H warehouse was the scene of the "biggest opium seizure in California" ($200,000 of Chinese opium).

 In 1926, the company was operating the American-Australian-Orient Line which sailed to Australia, New Zealand, and Asian ports.
 Also in the mid-1920s, Swayne & Hoyt was engaged in trade between Pacific ports and the east coast of South America.

 By the late 1930s, Swayne & Hoyt was engaged in intercoastal shipping between U.S. ports on the Gulf of Mexico and on ports on the Pacific coast via the Panama Canal.
 Swayne & Hoyt v.
 United States challenged the legality of an order of the Secretary of Commerce to cease offering 6-month contracts to clients at a reduced rate if the clients only use the same shipping company for all their shipping during that period.
 The case was dismissed on the ground that Section 16 of the Shipping Act of 1916 forbids preferential treatment of any kind and that the arrangement violates unrestricted competition and furthers the establishment of a monopoly.
 The court conceded though that the arrangement had benefits to both the suing shipowners and their clients.

-In June 1932, The Log, reported that Tirey L. Ford, Jr., Executive Vice-President of Swayne & Hoyt, Ltd., visited Puget Sound in connection with a proposed "rebuilding of the Swayne & Hoyt Gulf Pacific Mail Line ships Point Ancha and Ossining, which would operate under mail contract between Pacific Coast ports and ports of South America, the West Indies, and the Gulf."

 Robert H. Swayne died 8 August 1936.

-On February 26, 1940, the Pacific Shipper said that Tirey L. Ford, Vice President of Swayne & Hoyt, announced that the company would retire from business after 90 years leading steamship companies.
+The business closed officially on April 30, 1940, also the date of the last traditional annual company dinner party.
+Final employment figures were 500 seagoing personnel and 220 in the home and branch offices.